swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 Conventional XML namespace prefixes are used in the schema:

--   The prefix `csig`: stands for the this specification's XML schema namespace \[[Csig-XSD](#csig-xsd)\].
+-   The prefix `csig`: stands for this specification's XML schema namespace \[[Csig-XSD](#csig-xsd)\].

 -   The prefix `dss`: stands for the DSS core namespace